autsys/package-version/README.md

 This action gets the latest version of a package published on the Github Package Repository.
 It uses the Github GraphQL API to perform a query that pulls the packages from a given repository using the `name`, `owner`, `repo` fields then returns the latest version to `version`.

+If no package is found, then `0` is returned.

 ## Inputs

 ### `accessToken`